mberry1993/mberry1993/README.md

-- 👋 Hi, I’m @mberry1993
+- 👋 Hi, I’m MBERRY DIOP
-- 👀 I’m interested in ...
+- 👀 I’m interested in mathematical and informatic
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my new project
-- 📫 How to reach me ...
+- 📫 How to reach me by mail

 <!---
 mberry1993/mberry1993 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.